-A private company unlimited by Shares, according to the Ghana’s company’s code 1963, Act 179, section 9C is a company with no limit on the liability of its members.
+A private company unlimited by Shares, according to the Ghana’s Companies Act, 2019 (Act 992, section 9C is a company with no limit on the liability of its members and registering such companies follows certain guidelines.
 An unlimited liability company is a hybrid company incorporated with or without a share capital and the legal liability of the shareholders or members is not limited.
 The joint, several and non-limited liability of the members or shareholders to meet any insufficiency in the assets of the company apply only upon the formal liquidation of the company.

 Simply put, an unlimited liability is one in which the liability of the shareholders for the debts of the company is unlimited.
 There is no separation between personal and company resources of the shareholders in situations where the company has to pay debts.
 There is maximum exposure to risks.

 Unlimited liability is the exact opposite of the limited liability where the liability of the investors or owners of a company is limited to the amount of money that they have contributed or invested in the business.